substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 :::warning
 Check that you're using the correct `monthly-*` tag and version otherwise you will get a dependency error.
-Here, we're using the most up-to-date tag as of the writing of this tutorial.
+Here, we're using `monthly-2021-08` tag of Substrate.
 :::

 Now run `cargo +nightly build --release` again to make sure it builds without errors.

 :::note
-You'll notice the Rust compiler giving you warnings about unused imports.
+You will notice the Rust compiler giving you warnings about unused imports.
 That's fine!
-Just ignore them &mdash; we're going to be using those imports in the later parts of the tutorial.
+Just ignore them &mdash; we're going to use those imports later in this tutorial.
 :::

-In the next step we will include the first storage item our Kitty application will require.
+In the next step we will include the first storage item our Kitty application require.

 ### 3. Include a storage item to track all Kitties